 Ms Moate is the Director, National Collections and Marine Infrastructure at the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
 Toni is responsible for ensuring CSIRO’s national facilities and collections are effectively positioned, managed and utilised for long term financial sustainability and support science delivery in the national interest.
 Toni has extensive experience in strategic, financial, project and stakeholder management and was named the Telstra Tasmanian Businesswoman of the Year in October last year.

-“We feel privileged that they have agreed to join the Board and we look forward to their contributions as the ARDC navigates a new and exciting future underpinned by the merger of three previous NCRIS projects, a new strategy focused on building a more agile, interoperable & sustainable Research Infrastructure Ecosystem for Australia, and working with partners from across the country to make this vision a reality," Craig Roy, ARDC Board chair said.
+“We feel privileged that they have agreed to join the Board and we look forward to their contributions as the ARDC navigates a new and exciting future underpinned by the merger of three previous NCRIS projects, a new strategy focused on building a more agile, interoperable and sustainable Research Infrastructure Ecosystem for Australia, and working with partners from across the country to make this vision a reality,” Craig Roy, ARDC Board Chair said.